zannabianca1997/ic4/README.md

 To adapt to the end instruction limitations, the original language will deviate from standard C.

 The most noticeable difference from standard C is that scalar type will be a wreak: only `signed int` is implemented, and is the natural size of the machine (`sizeof(int) == 1`).
-Other `signed` integers may, or may not be translated as `int`. `unsigned` variation should be inplemented with adapt code for the wrap around (requested fot them).
+Other `signed` integers may, or may not be translated as `int`. `unsigned` variation should be inplemented with adapt code for the wrap around (C stantdard require `unsigned` wraparound, while `signed` owerflow is UB).

 `float`s are for now not implemented, nor planning to be.